• Home

 • This recipe makes around 4 cups of batter.
 Take about 2 cups of batter and put it in a separate bowl.

-• In one of the bowls of batter, add in the ¼ cup of cocoa powder and the 2 remaining tablespoons milk of choice.
+• In one of the bowls of batter, add in the ¼ cup of cocoa powder and the 2 remaining 2 tablespoons milk.
 Mix with a spatula until combined.
 It will be thick.

-• Divide the vanilla batter into two equal halves.
-Divide the chocolate batter into two equal halves.
+• Divide the vanilla batter into 2 equal halves.
+Divide the chocolate batter into 2 equal halves.

 • Using a small cookie scoop or a tablespoon, put one scoop or one large tablespoon of batter in each cake tin.
 Repeat with the other batter flavor.
 Then, alternate back and forth with the batters.